Drug Testing in Child Welfare

 Kentucky In-depth Technical Assistance Project, 2011

-This document provides basic information on drug testing, as well as recommendations and, such as guidelines on the use of drug test results and other indicators of substance use, and considerations for determination of risk when a parent tests positive for prescription medications, including those prescribed for Medication Assisted Treatment.
+This report, created by the Kentucky In-Depth Technical Assistance Practice Guidelines workgroup provides basic information on drug testing, as well as recommendations on the use of drug test results and other indicators of substance use.
+The paper gives considerations for determination of risk when a parent tests positive for prescription medications, including those prescribed for medication-assisted treatment.

 Connecticut RSVP Drug Screening Protocol (PDF 90 KB)